 I wrapped the string kind of like one would wrap a cross.
 Top over the bottom, over left, over top, over right, over the bottom, and so on.
 I tied the string off in the back and trimmed the string down.

 Using a scrap piece of the coffee sack I cut a 1-1/2″ x 18″ piece and wrapped it around the center from top to bottom.
 I wrapped it twice and tied it off twice on the backside.

 Then it was time to trim down all the extra strings, fringe, etc…

 I took a third piece of the coffee sack to wrap around the wreath for hanging.
 I attached it to the wall with a fancy upholstery tack, then I hot-glued the bow to the front.

-But faux oranges or fruit would look cute, too, and can easily be glued on to any wreath.
+Otherwise, faux oranges or fruit would look cute, too, and can easily be glued on to any wreath.

 It adds a little color to these dreary days and what can I say, it gives me a boost of happy;)

-Hope you’re stayin warm and cozy or out enjoying the sunshine ~ Amy
+Hope you’re staying warm and cozy or out enjoying the sunshine ~ Amy

 Linking up at: